angr/angr-doc/HELPWANTED.md

 ### angr-management

 The angr GUI, [angr-management](https://github.com/angr/angr-management) needs a *lot* of work.
+Here is a non-exhaustive list of what is currently missing in angr-management:

+- A navigator toolbar showing content in a program’s memory space, just like IDA Pro’s navigator toolbar.
+- A text-based disassembly view of the program.
+- Better view showing details in program states during path exploration, including modifiable register view, memory view, file descriptor view, etc.
+- A GUI for cross referencing.

 Exposing angr's capabilities in a usable way, graphically, would be really useful!

 ### additional architectures